PeppeL-G/course-material/src/courses/web-development-advanced-concepts/written-examination.md

 ::: warning Note!
 The exam from 2019-06-04 was a Ping Pong exam, your exam will be an Inspera exam.
 You will get similar type of questions, but it will look a bit different.
 :::

+## Sample answers
+The file [exam-2020-03-17-sample-answers.txt](static-files/exam-2020-03-17-sample-answers.txt) contains sample answers and marking guidelines to the exam 2020-03-17.